 Humans, before relying heavily on processed foods, ate roughly equal parts omega-3 and omega-6.
 Now with our processed foods so high in unhealthy omega-6 fatty acids, our health, in general, is declining.
 To explain this over-simplified: eating the wrong omega-6s can contribute to inflammation in our bodies which can contribute to illness and disease.

 As a certified health coach, focused on mind & body wellness, I do not recommend counting much of anything.
 Instead of tracking and counting, I focus on enjoying healthy food and life.
+It is a lifestyle change to incorporate healthy fats into our diet.
 Here is a list of both omega-3 and omega-6 healthy essential fatty acids.
 By focusing on getting more of these into our diet, the unhealthy omega-6s will fade away because we will feel full, satisfied and nourished from the healthy essential fatty acids.

 To gain the greatest benefits, include dietary fats that are from organic, unprocessed and non-GMO whole foods.